-Nominal Pipe Diameter (Inches) Thrust (Ibs. force)
+Nominal Pipe Diameter (inches) Thrust (Ibs. force)

 2 750

 3 1,500

 4 2,700

 6 6,000

 8 10,400

+10 16,800

 12 24,000

-16 40,000

-- 2.3 RESTRAINER FOR PVC PIPE (C900) AND DUCTILE IRON PUSH-ON TYPE CONNECTIONS - A. Pipe restraints shall be utilized to prevent movement for push-on ductile iron or PVC (compression type) bell and spigot pipe connections or where a flexible coupling has been used to join two sections of plain-end pipe ductile iron or PVC pipe.
+- C. Bolts and nuts used to attach the split retainer ring shall comply with ANSI B 18.2/18.2.2, SAW Grade 5.
+Restraining rods and bolts shall be of low alloy corrosion resistant high strength steel conforming to AWWA C111. - D. Pipe restraints shall be utilized to prevent movement for push-on ductile iron or PVC (compression type) bell and spigot pipe connections or where a flexible coupling has been used to join two sections of plain-end pipe ductile iron or PVC pipe.
 The restrainer may be adapted to connect a plain end ductile iron or PVC pipe to a ductile iron mechanical joint (MJ) bell fitting.
-The restrainer must not be directionally sensitive. - B. The pipe shall be restrained by a split retainer band.
+The restrainer must not be directionally sensitive. - E. The pipe shall be restrained by a split retainer band.
 The band shall be cast iron or ductile iron, meeting or exceeding ASTM A536, Grade 65.
 The inside face or contact surface of the band shall be of sufficient width to incorporate cast or machined non-directionally sensitive serration to grip the outside circumference of the pipe.
 The serration shall provide full (360 degrees) contact and maintain pipe roundness and avoid any localized points of stress.
-The split band casting shall be designed to "bottom-out" before clamping bolt forces (110 ft-lb minimum torque) can over-stress the pipe but will not provide full non-directionally sensitive restraint at the rated pressures. - C. Bolts and nuts used to attach the split retainer ring shall comply with ANSI B 18.2/18.2.2, SAE Grade 5.
-Restraining rods and bolts shall be of low alloy corrosion resistant high strength steel conforming to AWWA C111. - D. The split ring type non-directionally sensitive restrainer system shall be capable of a test pressure twice the maximum sustained working pressure listed in Section 2.7.B below and be for both ductile iron and/or PVC C900. - 2.4 NON-METALLIC RESTRAINED JOINT PIPE AND COUPLINGS FOR PVC C900 TYPE CONNECTIONS - A. Gaskets for restrained coupling connections shall join two sections of factory grooved PVC (C900) pipe.
-The restrainer coupling must not be directionally sensitive. - B. The inside face or contact surface of the coupling connection shall be of sufficient width to incorporate a factory machined non-directionally sensitive groove in both pipe and coupling the grip the outside circumference of the pipe.
-The couplings shall provide full (360 degrees) contact and maintain pipe roundness and avoid localized points of stress.
-The coupling shall be designed with an internal stop to align the precision-machined grooves in the coupling and pipe prior to installation of a non-metallic thermoplastic restraint spleen and will provide full non-directionally sensitive restraint at the rated pressures.
+The split band casting shall be designed to "bottom-out" before clamping bolt forces (110 ft-lb minimum torque) can over-stress the pipe but will not provide full non-directionally sensitive restraint at the rated pressures. - 3.2 NON-METALLIC RESTRAINED JOINT PIPE AND COUPLINGS FOR PVC PIPE CONNECTIONS - A. Gaskets for restrained coupling connections shall join two sections of factory grooved PVC (C900 and C905) pipe.

+- B. The coupling shall incorporate twin elastomeric sealing gaskets meeting the requirements of ASTM F-477 in all applications, meeting or exceeding the performance requirements of AWWA C900 and C905, latest revisions. - C. The inside face or contact surface of the coupling connection shall be of sufficient width to incorporate a factory machined non-directionally sensitive groove in both pipe and coupling the grip the outside circumference of the pipe.
+The couplings shall provide full (360 degrees) contact and maintain pipe roundness and avoid and localized points of stress.
+The coupling shall be designed with an internal stop to align the precision-machined grooves in the coupling and pipe prior to installation of a non-metallic thermoplastic restraint spleen and will provide full non-directionally sensitive restraint at the rated pressures. - D. The non-metallic restrained joint pipe and couplings for PVC (C900 and C905) restraint system shall consist of a pipe and couplings system produced by the same Manufacturer meeting the performance qualifications of U.L. and F.M. required on all restraint systems.